HashLoad/horse-doc/README.md

 Check out the **pt-br** version for readme [leiame.md](LEIAME.md)

+To generate this documentation i've used the python 3.6 (ou newer)

+If you does not have Python installed chckout the [Python Installation Tutorial] (Python.md)

-To generate this documentation i've used the python 3.6 (ou newer) Create an virtual environment (recommended) or just type `pip install -r requirements.txt`
+Create an virtual environment (recommended) or just type `pip install -r requirements.txt`

 ## Setup